Emotions are much like waves, we can’t stop them from coming but we can choose which one to surf. – Jonathan Martensson

 Discomfort is an uncomfortable emotion that often leads to boredom, distress, impatience or embarrassment.

-The emotion of hurt tends to leave us feeling powerless and often leads to a sense of loss and jealously.
+The emotion of hurt tends to leave us feeling powerless and often leads to a sense of loss and jealousy.

 If communicating your needs to others doesn’t work, then take into consideration your expectations.
 Maybe your expectations are not reasonable, maybe they have changed over time, or maybe they simply no longer apply to your current relationship and therefore may need to be reevaluated.